tgis-lab/theme-academic-cv/content/project/integrating-indoorgml-with-outdoors/index.md

  **Main Output:**

- [1]A journal paper written based on the above results, https://isprs-annals.copernicus.org/articles/X-1-W1-2023/487/2023/

- [2]A data repository containing the datasets used in this project, https://doi.org/10.6084/m9.figshare.25323826
+ [1]A data repository containing the datasets used in this project, https://doi.org/10.6084/m9.figshare.25323826

- [3]A GitHub repository containing the source codes of the python tool developed from this project, https://github.com/tgis-lab/geopcd2indoorgml
+ [2]A GitHub repository containing the source codes of the python tool developed from this project, https://github.com/tgis-lab/geopcd2indoorgml